Manka-Mohamet/solo/README.md

 # Installation

-If you want to run in you local machine.
+If you want to run sola in you local machine.

 First clone the repository
 ```sh